slidevjs/slidev/custom/config-monaco.md

 //```
 ~~~

-In the example above, just make sure `vue` and `@vueuse/core` are installed locally as dependencies / devDependencies, Slidev will handle the rest and your editor will just work!
+In the example above, make sure `vue` and `@vueuse/core` are installed locally as dependencies / devDependencies, Slidev will handle the rest to get the types working for the editor automatically!